emadero/aisolution/README.md

-# aisolution
-AI Solution for RAG from CSV Using Ollama, Chroma, and Hugging Face

 # Bug History Search Assistant

 This project is an AI-powered bug history search assistant that leverages Retrieval Augmented Generation (RAG) to retrieve relevant bug reports from a CSV file and generate helpful answers for developers.
 It uses Ollama, FAISS, and Hugging Face embeddings to process the data, with an interface built using Streamlit.